-Disappointment is a normal part of life, and the COVID-19 lockdowns caused a lot of it while interrupting people's lives all across the world.
-Children around the country have missed out on big events like graduations and summer vacations, as well as ordinary daily activities like hanging out with friends.
+Disappointment is a natural part of life, and the COVID-19 lockdowns caused a lot of it while interrupting people's lives all across the world.
+Children around the country have missed out on major milestones like as graduations and summer vacations, as well as everyday activities such as hanging out with friends.

-It's enough to make anyone feel a little sad and discouraged.
+It's enough to make anyone sad and depressed.

-It's also natural for parents to want to shield children from such unpleasant situations.
-However, dealing with losses can be a beneficial experience.
-Otherwise, your sons and daughters may struggle when they run into bigger letdowns as adults.
+It's normal for parents to wish to protect their children from such situations.
+Dealing with losses, on the other hand, can be a positive experience.
+Otherwise, your children may suffer when they face deeper disappointments as adults.

-How can you guide your children without taking over?
+How can you teach your kids without dominating them?

-Try these techniques to talk with your kids about their disappointments:
+To talk with your kids about their frustrations, try the following techniques:

-Ask questions.
-Ensure that you understand what's really bothering your child.
-Maybe they're concerned about how this unusual senior year will affect their college prospects or maybe they're more focused on staying in touch with their friends.
+2. Ask questions.
+Make sure you know what's bothering your child the most.
+Perhaps they're worried about how this unique senior year will impact their college prospects, or perhaps they're more concerned about keeping in touch with their buddies.

-Offer perspective.
-The pandemic is a relatively small percentage of your lifetime, but it can be more overwhelming for someone under the age of 18.
-Make it clear to your children that at least some of the restrictions will be lifted eventually.
+3. Provide a different perspective.
+Although the pandemic will only last a fraction of your lifetime, it can be more intimidating for someone under the age of 18.
+Make it clear to your children that at least some of the limits will be lifted in the future.

-Be honest.
+4. Be honest.
 At the same time, you don't want to make any promises that aren't practical.
 Continue to spread accurate and age-appropriate information.

-Think positive.
-It's also important to remind yourself and your children that there are still many things to look forward to.
-Try to be curious and hopeful about what the future holds in store.
+5. Consider the bright side.
+It's also crucial to remind yourself and your children that there's still plenty to look forward to.
+Try to be both intrigued and optimistic about what the future holds.

-Other Coping Strategies to Help Your Kids Deal with Disappointment
+Other Coping Techniques to Help Your Children in Dealing with Disappointment

 Use these strategies:

-Present choices.
-Lack of control plays a big role in the distress that many children and adults feel today.
-Help your child to develop their own daily routines and shift their attention toward activities that can boost their self-esteem.
+1. Make a decision now.
+Lack of control is a major contributor to the anguish that many children and adults are experiencing today.
+Help your child in creating their own daily routines and shifting their focus to activities that will improve their self-esteem.

-Create substitutes.
-Be creative about coming up with replacements for the things they've lost.
-Host virtual birthday parties and playdates.
-Visit art museums and planetariums online.
+2. Make substitutions.
+Come up with inventive replacements for the items they've lost.
+Organize virtual birthday celebrations and playdates.
+Online access to art museums and planetariums is available.

-Reduce stress.
+3. Reduce stress levels.
 Teach your child how to self-soothe.
-They might wish to cuddle a stuffed toy or listen to new age music, depending on their age.
+They might wish to cuddle a stuffed animal or listen to new age music, depending on their age.

 6. Help others.
-On a broader level, reaching out to others in need usually makes us feel happier.
-Look for ways to volunteer as a family in your community.
+On a more general level, helping others in need makes us feel better.
+Look for opportunities to volunteer in your community as a family.

-Love unconditionally.
-Disappointments can be especially uncomfortable if your child feels like they failed at something.
-Reassure them that you love them regardless of how many times they lose their backpack.
+7. Unconditional love.
+Disappointments can be particularly uncomfortable if your child believes they have failed at something.
+Reassure them that you love them no matter how many times their backpack is lost.